Niiikoc/ESPHome-Dehumidifier/README.md

 This gas is flammable.
 Be extremely careful when opening or modifying your unit.
 Avoid sparks, heat, or metal contact that could pierce the sealed system.

-🧱 Development Notes
+🧱 Development Notes (Updated)

-Written in modern C++ for ESPHome 2025+
+Fully implements ESPHome’s native climate humidity support, exposing both current humidity and target humidity.

-Modular design — optional parts compile only when used
+Added swing control switch for devices that support oscillation control.

-Implements full Midea UART protocol (based on Hypfer’s reverse-engineered logic)
+Modular design — optional parts (Ionizer, Swing, Error sensor) are compiled only if configured.

 ⚠️ Disclaimer